opeyemitechpro/my-projects/docs/devops_projects/10micro.md

     - [x] Output the `Public IP address` and the `SSH connection string` for the newly provisioned Jenkins server
     - [x] The terraform script will also be used to `destroy` the server and its resources during the clean-up stage of this project.

+    !!! warning "Important Security Note"
-    1. Since this is just a demo project, the ports are accessible on the internet for the duration of the project demonstration. ==This is not a good security practice in production environments and should be avoided :smile:==
+        Since this is just a demo project, the ports are deliberately exposed and may be accessible over the internet for the duration of the project demonstration. ==This is not a good security practice in production environments and should be avoided :smile:==

 Clone the Repo on your local machine and apply the terraform config: